The Safety of the Bronx

 One place they stayed was Mrs Foster's boarding house at 4 Ann Street.
 This was a business street, the building probably had some business in the front and boarding rooms behind and above.
 This was just barely off Broadway, and Barnum's Museum at Ann and Broadway kept a brass band playing six days out of the week, and Broadway had very heavy traffic consisting largely of wagons with iron-rimmed wheels.
 This made the intersection one of the noisiest in New York, probably far noisier than it is even today.

-In 1845, while living at 85 West 3rd Street, Poe was treated for a head cold at the Northern Dispensary, seen below.
+In 1845, while living at 85 West 3rd Street, Poe was treated for a head cold at the Northern Dispensary, seen here.
 The dispensary had been built in 1831 to provide free medical care for area residents.
-It can be found today on the northeast corner of 7th Avenue and Christopher Street, just across from the Christopher Street subway station.
+It can be found today on the corner of Christopher Street and Waverly Place, just across east of 7th Avenue and the Christopher Street subway station.

 On the other hand, Edgar's Cafe on the north side of West 84th Street just west of its intersection with Broadway (255 West 84th Street, +1-212-496-6126) has a sign saying that Poe lived there from March 1844 through August 1845.
 Downtown boarding house or rooms in an Upper West Side mansion?
 I'm uncertain of the actual chronology....